toboozy/toboozy/README.md

 ## About me

 Unity Developer and Software Developer.
 Expertise with C# and Unity Engine.
-Experience with C, C++, HTML, CSS, SQLite3, Flask, Bootstrap, JavaScript, and Python.
+Experience with C, C++, HTML, PHP, CSS, SQLite3, Flask, Bootstrap, JavaScript, and Python.
 Passion for problem solving, games, and learning.

-QUT 2023 Graduate of Bachelor of Games and Interactive Environments (Game Design) with distinction.
-Achieved position on the Deans list for exceptional academic performance.
-Received mentorship from Gameloft Brisbane during my capstone project.
+I graduated from QUT in 2023 with a Bachelor of Games and Interactive Environments, achieving a position on the Dean's List for exceptional academic performance.
+I gained practical game development experience working with industry professionals from Gameloft Brisbane and Women in Construction alongside other student projects.

-Co-founded Mobster Lobster Games in 2024 with a focus on short, experimental experiences.
-Showcased our work at the Queensland Games Festival, Zed Games Indie Dev Night, and UQ Reality Labs events.
-Gained professional experience writing project plans, budgets, and creative pitch decks.
-Received business coaching from Birdifi Bridge.
+After graduating, I established Mobster Lobster Games with three developers I met at university.
+We're a boutique studio focused on bite-sized, vibrant experiences inspired by Sokpop Collective, Jonas Tyroller, and Semiwork.
+We received business coaching from Birdifi Bridge and showcased our work at several prominent festivals, such as the Queensland Games Festival.
+In addition to my programming work, I wrote project plans, budgets, and creative pitch decks for funding bodies.

 ## Contact

-I'm currently open to any programming work with a preference for Unity development.
+I'm currently open to any programming work with a preference for game or web development.
 You can reach me at contact@mattmuller.dev and I will respond within 1-2 days.

 Alternatively, contact my studio to recieve a quote for any outsourced game development work: gamesmobsterlobster@gmail.com